- Home

 This is because being curious about another person involves asking questions to find out more about them.
 When someone’s genuinely interested in what we have to say, it can encourage us to be more open, share more, and ask questions in return.

-According to experts, this type of exchange can help to create intimacy and closeness, and may be an effective way to strengthen relationships.
+According to multiple studies, this type of exchange can help create intimacy and closeness and may be effective in strengthening relationships.

 For example, in this study where strangers asked each other personal questions, those who showed genuine curiosity in the other person were rated as warmer and more attractive.

-Another study found that after engaging in both small talk and deep conversation, people who were more curious felt closer to those they spoke to, while the less curious people didn’t.
+Another study found that after engaging in both small talk and deep conversation, more curious people felt closer to those they spoke with, while those who were less curious.

-3. Curiosity may improve our ability to cope with difficult situations, such as rejection
+3. Curiosity may improve our ability to cope with difficult situations

 Studies have linked curious behaviour with a greater ability to cope with and handle unwanted emotions, accept conflict, and cope with difficult situations, such as rejection.

-This is largely due to the fact that when we aren’t curious, we rely on assumptions and past experiences to decide how we feel.
-But unfortunately, what we already know already doesn’t always serve us well in new situations.
+This is largely because when we aren’t curious, we rely on assumptions and past experiences to decide how we feel.
+And, unfortunately, what we know already doesn’t always serve us well in new situations.

-Curious people, however, are more likely to gather all of the available information before coming to a conclusion.
+Curious people are more likely to gather all available information before concluding.

-Studies have revealed that 63% of people experience boredom at least once over a 10-day period.
+Studies have revealed that 63% of people experience boredom at least once over 10 days.

-Boredom tends to occur when we overuse the logical, left side of our brain and neglect the right side of our brain, which deals with creativity and emotion.
-In practise, you may feel like you’re stuck in a routine, following the same old habits, or carrying out your day on autopilot mode.
+Boredom tends to occur when we overuse the logical, left side of our brain and neglect the right side, which deals with creativity and emotion.
+In practice, you may feel stuck in a routine, following the same old habits, or carrying out your day on autopilot.

-Curiosity offers the ideal escape from boredom because it leads us to learn about, explore, and try new things; all of which sparks interest, enthusiasm, and forces us out of autopilot mode.
+Curiosity offers an escape from boredom as it leads us to learn, explore, and try new things, all of which can spark interest, enthusiasm, and bring us out of autopilot.

 5. Being curious can increase positivity

-Research has identified a link between being curious and feeling more positive.
+Research has identified a link between curiosity and positivity.

 For example, studies have found that being more curious is closely linked with greater life satisfaction and stronger overall mental wellbeing.

-Of course, in some cases, this may be due to the fact that people who are already happier have a natural tendency to be more curious.
-However, since we know that trying new things boosts mood, it’s likely that the link works in both directions.
+In some cases, this may be because people who are already happier tend to be more curious.
+However, since we know that trying new things boosts mood, the link likely works in both directions.

-Being curious is thought to improve problem solving skills because it encourages us to ask questions and be more resourceful.
+Being curious is thought to boost problem-solving skills because it encourages us to ask questions and be more resourceful.

 Author and entrepreneur Seth Godin likened this to seeing situations in grey rather than black and white.
 Seeing things in grey is about questioning things before jumping to conclusions, taking the time to understand subtle details, and considering different sides of the story.